Reports to: Regional Youth Program Manager

 Classification: AmeriCorps Participant

-The Expedition Leader will support Montana high school youth in the successful completion of natural resource and community service projects, provide on-site management of a youth crew, implement curriculum and actively facilitate crew dynamics to ensure a high level of crew community and safety.
-Expedition Leaders will work with a co-leader to oversee 4-6 youth participants on two-week overnight service projects.
+The Leader will support Montana high school youth in the successful completion of natural resource and community service projects, provide on-site management of a youth crew, implement curriculum and actively facilitate crew dynamics to ensure a high level of crew community and safety.
+Expedition Leaders will work with a co-leader to oversee 4-6 youth participants on 11-day overnight service projects.
 Youth participants are Montana residents ages 14-18 years old and come from a variety of backgrounds.
 Each expedition will be with a different roster of youth participants.
-Expedition Leaders and their crews will camp for the full duration of the two week session, oftentimes in remote locations on varied terrain and in all weather conditions.
+Expedition Leaders and their crews will camp for the full duration of the 11-day session, oftentimes in remote locations on varied terrain and in all weather conditions.
 Camping accommodations vary, but tend to be car-camping in backcountry settings.
-Work may include building or maintaining trails, building fences, and habitat restoration, among many other types of conservation projects.
+Work may include building or maintaining trails, building fences and habitat restoration, among many other types of conservation projects.

 This is NOT a 9-5 job, rather a commitment to service and an experience where long hours and extended time away from your home base are to be expected (Depending on the time of season, this position will easily average over 50 hours per week).
 Leaders must be self-motivated and flexible in order to meet the changing needs of the position.
 Additionally, strong communication skills and solution-oriented mindset is valuable.
 This position will have recurring access to vulnerable populations and will be working with Montana Youth of a variety of backgrounds.